 No matter how you contribute to charity, it’s a good idea to be thorough and precise when communicating with your tax advisor to ensure you realize the outcome you were expecting.

-Stay tuned for part two of this series on charitable giving strategies where we’ll answer the questions clients ask most often about DAFs and QCDs.
+Here are answers to the questions clients ask most often about DAFs and QCDs.

 Additional Resources: